feathersjs/docs/api/databases/mongodb.md

 students.patch(null, patch, { query, collation }).then( ... );
 ```

-### Example: Find records with a case-insensitive search.
+### Example: Find records with a case-insensitive search

 Similar to the above example, this would find students with a grade of `'c'` or greater, in a case-insensitive manner.